-The Office of Students Support Services supports a range of evidence-based programming at each Tier of the Multi-Tier Systems of Support (MTSS) triangle.
-This programming addresses the Board of Education's Goals & Guardrails, most directly by supporting Guardrails 1 - 4 through a focus on a welcoming school climate, social-emotional learning, positive relationships, mental and behavioral health, family connections, and other critical supports for student success.
+The Office of Students Support Services supports a range of evidence-based programming at each Tier of the Multi-Tier Systems of Support (MTSS) pyramid.
+This programming addresses the Board of Education's Goals & Guardrails, most directly by supporting Guardrails 1 - 4 through a focus on a welcoming school climate, social-emotional learning, positive relationships, mental & behavioral health, family connections, and other critical supports for student success.
 Available supports at all 3 tiers, and detailed information about our programming, can be accessed HERE.

-Tier 1 supports for Welcoming School Climate & Social-Emotional Learning
+Tier 1 Guidance for Welcoming School Climate & Social-Emotional Learning

-The District provides support for a number of Tier 1 climate approaches, including: Culturally responsive PBIS, Relationships First (restorative justice practices), mindfulness, community meeting, pro-social recess and lunch, and youth voice and leadership.
+The District provides support for a number of Tier 1 climate approaches, including: Culturally responsive PBIS, Relationships First (restorative justice practices), mindfulness, community meeting, pro-social recess & lunch, and youth voice and leadership.

-Based on individualized school goals, leaders may consider including the following in their budgets.
+Based on their schools' goals, leaders may consider including the following in their budgets.
 Any climate programming included in the school budget must align with the Schoolwide Plan and be identified in collaboration with staff from the Office of Student Supports.

-Tier 1 supports for clin Tier 1 supports for climate and social-emotional learning Approach Element Cost All Tier 1 climate Summer pay for 10-month school staff to engage in climate planning and training (up to 30 hours total staff time in July & August) No cost to schools approaches specified in school plan Sept - June: EC pay for school staff to participate in before or after school meetings or PD.
+Tier 1 Supports for Climate and Social-Emotional Learning Approach Element Cost All Tier 1 climate Summer pay for 10-month school staff to engage in climate planning and training (up to 30 hours total staff time in July & August) No cost to schools approaches specified in school plan Sept - June: EC pay for school staff to participate in before or after school meetings or PD.
 2 hours/month for up to 10 staff members/school.
-Culturally Responsive PBIS School District PBIS Coach Student incentive/acknowledgement funds @ \$20/student PBIS Rewards software licenses for each student No cost to schools Additional funds for student incentives/acknowledgments Up to \$1,500 per school School District Relationships First Coach No cost to schools Relationships First 1 full day of startup training is recommended during the summer, but not required EC time for school staff (or schedule during reorg week - discuss with your RF coach) Training and ongoing coaching for Climate Managers Access to Keep Playing online resource Multiple recess & lunch consultation visits throughout the year No cost to K-8 schools Pro-social Recess Support (provided in collaboration with Playworks) Playworks Coach Program Full-time on-site trained Americorps member to facilitate fun, positive recess. \$42,000 - \$44,000 Playworks Team-up Program On-site trainer to provide recess coaching and PD one week per month \$22,000 - \$23,000
+Culturally Responsive PBIS School District PBIS Coach Student incentive/acknowledgement funds @ \$20/student PBIS Rewards software licenses for each student No cost to schools Additional funds for student incentives/acknowledgments Up to \$1,500 per school School District Relationships First Coach No cost to schools Relationships First 1 full day of startup training is recommended during the summer, but not required EC time for school staff (or schedule during reorg week - discuss with your RF coach) Training and ongoing coaching for Climate Managers Access to Keep Playing online resource Multiple recess & lunch consultation visits throughout the year No cost to K-8 schools Pro-social Recess Support (provided in collaboration with Playworks) Playworks Coach Program • Full-time on-site trained Americorps member to facilitate fun, positive recess. \$42,000 - \$44,000 Playworks Team-up Program On-site trainer to provide recess coaching and PD one week per month \$22,000 - \$23,000

-Summer climate planning must be coordinated with the Office of School Climate & Culture.
+^{} Summer climate planning must be coordinated with the Office of School Climate & Culture.
 Details forthcoming.

-Please note that HIBster was purchased centrally to support bullying and harassment monitoring and prevention cases.
+Please note that Central Office purchased HIBster to support bullying and harassment monitoring and prevention cases.
 Other software may not be substituted.

-In addition to the programs listed above, the following climate/social-emotional learning related programs are approved by the Office of School Climate & Culture and may be purchased with school funds:
+In addition to the programs listed above, the following climate/SEL-related programs are approved by the Office of School Climate & Culture and may be purchased with school funds: